Print vs Embroidery: Which Branding Method Is Right for Your Workwear?

 • Waterproof outerwear

-Hi-vis printing is especially popular where visibility, colour contrast, and compliance positioning are essential.
+Hi-vis printing is particularly popular where visibility, colour contrast and compliance positioning are important.

 https://hivizworkwear.net/collections/hi-vis

-Embroidered workwear stitches your logo directly into the fabric using coloured thread.
+Embroidered workwear stitches your logo directly into the garment using coloured thread.
 The result is a raised, textured finish that looks smart and lasts for years.

 • Polo shirts and t-shirts